-Now you can finally connect your trusty Bose headphones to your brand new iPhone 7/7 Plus!
-(Or iPad or iPod..)
+Now you can finally connect your trusty Bose headphones to your brand new iPhone 11! or iPad Pro

 Bose, one of the titans of the consumer grade hifi headphone industry, made world famous by business class travelers and their amazingly effective QuietComfort headphones.

 Bose has built a solid reputation for itself making some the best active noise cancelling headphones that can be picked up everywhere from Target to Amazon to your local international airport.

 We’ve covered what we think to be some of the best sound cancelling ear buds before and we’ve also talked about great high end Lightning connected over-ear headphones, but what we haven’t talked about are over-ear, noise cancelling, Lightning cable headphones.
 Until now.

 No, Bose hasn’t begun manufacturing headsets with built in Lightning cables to work with the masses of new happy iPhone 7, 8, XS, XMax, XR, and iPhone 11 owners.

 We wouldn’t be surprised if this happens, as there are a whole multitude of advantages of Lighting audio over analog and Bluetooth.

 In the meantime, a third party manufacturer has stepped up to the plate and made a replacement Bose headphone cable that has a Lightning connected tip.

 - Allows new aftermarket stereo to be installed in factory location

 - Fits Double DIN stereos with a maximum screen size/faceplate opening is 3 13/16" x 6 13/16" (96.8mm x 173mm)